HTGF | High-Tech Gruenderfonds

 Seed Round in 2022

-Emproof is a company based in Eindhoven, Netherlands, that specializes in security solutions for embedded systems.
-Founded in 2019, Emproof develops a security platform aimed at protecting the intellectual property within software used in these systems.
-The platform addresses various layers of the software security stack and employs formally verified code transformations to safeguard against industrial espionage.
-By offering robust information technology security, Emproof enables its clients to meet essential security properties and fulfill functional safety requirements.
+Emproof, founded in 2019 and headquartered in Eindhoven, Netherlands, specializes in security solutions for embedded systems.
+The company develops a security platform aimed at safeguarding the intellectual property within embedded software.
+Emproof's platform addresses various layers of the software security stack, employing formally verified code transformations to protect against industrial espionage.
+By ensuring robust security properties, Emproof enables its clients to meet essential functional safety requirements in their systems.

 Banxware